Scroll to top

 Firearms Policy

-South Africa's Private Security Industry Regulation Act requires PSIRA registration.
+South Africa's Private Security Industry Regulation Act requires PSIRA registration for all security operators.
 Armed operators must hold competency certificates under the Firearms Control Act.

 Licensing

-All private security operators must be registered with PSIRA (Private Security Industry Regulatory Authority).
+All private security operators must be registered with PSIRA (Private Security Industry Regulatory Authority) and hold valid renewal certificates.

 Foreign Operators